vividos/UnderworldAdventures/uwadv/docs/README.Tools.md

 xmi2mid is a converter for XMIDI files (*.xmi) that are used in Ultima Underworld (and many other games) to ordinary midi (*.mid) files.
 Only the first track of an XMIDI file is extracted, though.
+The Underworld xmi files all have only one track anyway.
 The calling syntax for the program is:

-    xmi2mid <xmi-file> <mid-file>
+    xmi2mid <xmi-file> <mid-file> {conversion-option}

+The third parameter {conversion-option} is optional and can be one of the following switches:

+    --mt32-to-gm    Converts from MT-32 to General MIDI patches --mt32-to-gs    Converts to GS patches
+    --mt32-to-gs127 Converts to GS patches with a MT-32 patch bank installed in Bank 127
+    --gs127-to-gs   Converts from GS patches using Bank 127 to one that doesn't
+    --noconvert     No conversion is done

+The default option is `--mt32-to-gm` when the parameter is not specified.

 The program prints out an error if something strange occured, else the midi file is created.